Adding a Barcode Widget

 5. Select OK to save.

-12. Optional: Add a visibility rule to the widget.
+8. Optional: In the Rules section, add a visibility rule to the widget.

 Use visibility rules to control when a widget is visible to the app user.
 For example, you can create a condition that a widget should only appear after the app user fills in a field or submits a form.